stasiaDiamond/real-time-bus-tracker/README.md

 ## How to Run

 Clone the repo.
 Open Live Browser from VS Code.
-Click the button.
+Click the button, enjoy!

 ## Roadmap of Future Improvements

-- Find a completely different API that I care about.
-Something interesting.

-- Although I do not plan on improving this assignment.
+- Find a fun API!
+Researching different APIs, its been fun discovering what people are keeping track of online

-## Disclaimer/Comments
+## Comments

 Any comment prefaced by an asterisk (*) are notes I have added and not part of the curriculum

-I don't know everything.
-I'm new to coding.
 It helps me in the moment and also when coming back later to write detailed comments.

-I'm taking this to the next level in this bootcamp so that I can attempt to make more sense of a vague and ambiguous curriculum.
+I'm taking this to the next level in this bootcamp so that I can attempt to make more sense of a whole lot of new information.
+I guess this is kinda like my own kind of flashcards.
+Very cool!
-It's hard to learn coding without vocabulary or lists of covered material

 I'm adding some vocab here to supplement the lack of resources given in the MITxPro Emeritus Codio assignment.